 Paint does not last forever.
-It also has an uncanny knack of making homes look new or old, based on its condition.
-That is why a relatively new house that already has peeling paint will look old, while an old home with paint that is in perfect condition may look like it was just newly built.
+It also has an uncanny knack for making homes look new or old, based on their condition.
+That is why a relatively new house with peeling paint will look old.
+It’s while an old home with paint that is in perfect condition may look like it was just newly built.

-Whether the most expensive kind of paint or only a cheap one is applied, it will all eventually need touch ups.
-Some will just last a bit longer, but all of them will eventually succumb to wear and tear, regardless of surface.
+It will all eventually need touch-ups, whether the most expensive kind of paint or only a cheap one is applied.
+Some will last a bit longer.
+All will eventually succumb to wear and tear, regardless of surface.
 And because they are constantly exposed to the elements, the exterior components of any home are typically the first ones to be affected.

-Among those that will need repainting the soonest are the sills and frames of windows, not only because they are found outdoors but also because they are often subjected to friction when the windows are opened and closed
+Among those that will need repainting the soonest are the sills and frames of windows.
+It’s not only because they are found outdoors but also because they are often subjected to friction when the windows are opened and closed.

-If have a project that requires you freshen up the paint or give them a different color, stick around because we will talk about how to paint window frames and sills.
+If you have a project that requires you to freshen up the look or give them a different color, stick around.
+We will talk about how to paint window frames and sills.

-What You Need to Know About Painting in Old Homes
+What You Need to Know About Working on Old Homes

 Lead-based paint was widely used for residential purposes, especially in the early 20th century.
-In fact, as many as 87% of homes in the US that were built prior to 1940 are confirmed to have used lead-based paint.
+As many as 87% of homes in the US that were built before 1940 are confirmed to have used lead-based products.

-Lead was normally added to household paint because of its many benefits, especially when it comes to accelerating the drying time, increasing its resilience to different conditions, and preventing corrosion of the metal surfaces it is applied to, among others.
+Lead was normally added to household paint because of its many benefits, especially when accelerating the drying time.
+It increases its resilience to different conditions and prevents corrosion of the metal surfaces it is applied to.

-However, it was later discovered that lead also has adverse health effects on people who are exposed to it, with pregnant women and children the most vulnerable.
-And with constant exposure or at high amounts, anyone is at risk for lead poisoning, whose effects include:
+It was later discovered that lead has adverse health effects on people exposed to it, with pregnant women and children the most vulnerable.
+And with constant exposure or at high amounts, anyone is at risk for lead poisoning.
+The effects include:

 - Motor issues